w3f/Grants-Program/applications/remote-signing-and-slashing-protection.md

 ```
 * **Slashing Protection Service**

 To add slashing prevention we also need to pass payload details into backend.
 By default, the signing method passes only one message with public key, therefore we need to implement an additional signing method that supports payload and use it for signing.
 However, it should also be implemented in Polkadot codebase directly (i.e., not in Substrate).

+The payloads for signing have been already implemented in Polkadot codease sources and Polkadot does sign_with method calls.
+We plan to modify substrate by adding additional sign_with_payload method then we will also modify polkadot sources as well.

 Polkadot supports next signing payloads: